y330/FragmentQR/README.md

 </span>

 ----

+ Recently I have been working on the MS edge add-on: [FragmentQR - Microsoft Edge Addons](https://microsoftedge.microsoft.com/addons/detail/fragmentqr/jbghofoedadhaaepolpeoepofdbckfni)

+ I will be adding new features soon.

+ ----

 **FragmentQR is a chromium extension that simplifies linking to certain text on a webpage and generating a QR code for it, that will highlight the text in yellow when scanned.** Like this(check later for "this" to be highlighted)

 ### Highlight of FragmentQR